nicoespeon/abracadabra/README.md

 [![Build Status](https://travis-ci.org/nicoespeon/abracadabra.svg?branch=master)](https://travis-ci.org/nicoespeon/abracadabra)
 ![](https://img.shields.io/badge/it%27s-magic-purple.svg)

 Abracadabra is a Visual Studio Code extension that brings you automated refactorings for JavaScript and TypeScript.
+Works in `.js`, `.jsx`, `.ts`, `.tsx` and `.vue` files.

 Our goal is to provide you with easy-to-use, intuitive refactorings.
 They help you clean the code and understand what's going on.